Section 13.3 Admission Requirements

 Section 13.3.2 Applicants from Other Canadian Provinces

-When applying to a Faculty program, graduates of secondary schools in Canadian provinces and territories other than Quebec are considered for admission to the Extended Credit Program (ECP) at Concordia.
+When applying to a degree program, graduates of secondary schools in Canadian provinces and territories other than Quebec, and from outside of Canada, are considered for admission to the Extended Credit Program (ECP) at Concordia.
 The ECP requires completion of 30 credits in addition to the regular requirements.
-The duration of a degree program is normally four years.
-The BEng, BA (Early Childhood and Elementary Education), BEd (TESL), BSc in Athletic Therapy, and BFA (Specialization in Art Education) will generally require five years of full-time study to complete.
+The normal duration of a degree program for applicants from secondary school curriculums outside of Quebec is four years, with some programs requiring five years of full-time study to complete.

 To be considered for admission, students must have successfully completed prerequisites of the Concordia degree program for which they are applying.
 The specific admission requirements are listed on the Concordia website.